njubigbangs/bsb-lookup/privacy-policy.md

 We may update this privacy policy as needed.
 Significant changes will be notified through the Extension's update notes.

 ## Contact
-For privacy-related questions or concerns, please contact:
+For privacy-related questions or concerns, please contact: zhanglidong212@gmail.com
-[Your Email Address]

 ## Compliance
 This Extension complies with Chrome Web Store's privacy requirements and data handling best practices.